Budapest with Kids: A Mom's Complete Guide to Hungary's Most Magical City

 What to Pack

-Pack swimsuits for the thermal baths (at least two per person, since you will want to go more than once).
+Pack swimsuits for the thermal baths (at least two per person, since you'll want to go more than once).
 A kids' packable rain jacket is essential because Budapest weather can be unpredictable, and the cobblestoned streets of the Castle District get slippery when wet.
 Comfortable walking shoes are a must.
 And I cannot recommend a kids' travel tray highly enough for keeping little ones entertained during the flights and longer transit days.

 Money and Budget